nutgaard/Masterprosjekt---rapport/Validity.md

 			12. Compensation: rewards for participating
 			13. Experimenter effects: Differences introduced by the researchers
 			14. Subject effects: changes in subject behaviour due to them knowing they are part of a study
+	- External validity, tells you something about how the results can be generalized (generelization to the population, and generalisation acress populations).
+Can be affected by;
+		1. research design;
+		2. and potensial threats
+			1. selection biases
+			2. Constructs, methods and confounding: we have to narrow down broad concepts into constructs that can be measured.
+			3. The 'real world' versus the 'experimental world'
+			4. History effects and maturation